abdo754/AbdulsBookStore/AbdulsBookStore/README.txt

-made new class in .models called Prodcut i have add the code that you have proveid to us added "public DbSet<Product> Products { get; set;} " to ApplictionDbContext.cs
+made new class in .models called Prodcut i have add the code that you have proveid to us added "public DbSet<Product> Products { get; set;} " to ApplictionDbContext.cs "add-migration addProductToDb" in the program and it worked 9:36Am